gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 NOTE: When using relative paths, the paths are relative to the working directory.
 This is either the current working directory, or any path passed in to [terragrunt-working-dir](#terragrunt-working-dir).

+### terragrunt-fetch-dependency-output-from-state

+**CLI Arg**: `--terragrunt-fetch-dependency-output-from-state`
+**Environment Variable**: `TERRAGRUNT_FETCH_DEPENDENCY_OUTPUT_FROM_STATE` (set to `true`) When using many dependencies, this option can speed up the dependency processing by fetching dependency output directly from the state file instead of init dependencies and running terraform on them.
+NOTE: This is an experimental feature, use with caution.
+Currently only AWS S3 backend is supported.